 Chicago hotel rates vary widely throughout the year, making it difficult to pin down the average price for any given property.
 For each hotel listed, I've provided a range of rates that reflect the city's seasonal price fluctuations (cheaper in the winter, more expensive in the summer).
 The highest rate, known as the rack rate, is the maximum a hotel charges.

 You can typically find discounts of up to 20% for rooms when booking through websites such as hotels.com or expedia.com.
 The hotels' own websites are also a good place to check for specials.
 During slow times, it's not impossible to obtain a room at an expensive property for the same rate as a more moderate one.
-Rack rates at the W Chicago City Center start at $279 but in March 2011, just a cursory search of the usual Web discount sites revealed that the going rate was actually closer to $179.
-Note: Quoted rates do not include Chicago's hefty hotel tax; at 14.9%, it can add significantly to the cost of your stay.
+Note: Quoted rates do not include Chicago's hefty hotel tax; at 17.4%, it can add significantly to the cost of your stay.